alephium/docs/docs/5min-overview.md

 ⚠️ Some pairs have low liquidity, always check liquidity before choosing a venue or bridging an asset.

-## Open Source & Grant Program
+## Contribute as Developers

-Alephium's source code is fully open source.
-Discover and contribute to our main projects on [GitHub][github].
+Alephium is public, fully open source and decentralized.
+Discover and contribute to Alephium's main projects on [GitHub][github].

 If you are building a dApp, get start from [here](./dapps/Getting-Started).
 Once released, let everyone know by sending a PR to add your project to the [awesome-alephium][awesome] repo.
 The Alephium [Brand Guide][brand-guide] might also come in handy.

-Alephium has a [Reward & Grant Program][reward-grant], please join [discord][discord] for more information.
+Alephium has both a [Grant & Rewards][reward-grant] program and a [Bug Bounty](https://github.com/alephium/community/blob/master/BugBounty.md) program , please join [discord][discord] for further discussion.

 ## Join the Alephium Community!